Managing Boundaries in the Age of Social Media

 This has posed some challenges; namely, how to use social media effectively while at the same time ensuring professionalism among its users.

-The Archdiocese of Boston’s Guidelines for the Use of Social Media state that those posting online on behalf of archdiocesan parish or schools organizations need to take care in choosing what material to post and how to interact with children online.
+The Archdiocese of Boston’s Social Media Guidelines state that those posting online on behalf of archdiocesan parish or schools organizations need to take care in choosing what material to post and how to interact with children online.
 Most importantly, parents should constantly be made aware of any contact you may have with their children via social media, states the guidelines.

 The guidelines stress that parents must always be kept informed, either through written notice or through face-to-face communication.
 Parents must also be asked what form of communication is preferred.